jeff1evesque/machine-learning/README.md

 ./install-rancher
 ```

-**Note:** the installation, and the configuration of the rancher ecosystem, has been [outlined](https://jeff1evesque.github.io/machine-learning.docs/latest/installation/rancher)
+**Note:** the installation, and the configuration of rancher, has been [outlined](https://jeff1evesque.github.io/machine-learning.docs/latest/installation/rancher)
 if more explicit instructions are needed.

 ## Execution